shuyelin06/Obsidian-Notes/content/Classes/CMSC351/Big O Notation.md

 >
 > > We'll have algorithms later in the course where they may be efficient for large values $n$, but terribly inefficient for small values!

-> [!Info] Time Complexity Analysis with Algorithms
->
+## Determining $T(n)$
-> Say we have a block of code with some input whose size is $n$, and we want to know $T(n) = \Theta(g(n))$.
+Say we have a block of code with some input whose size is $n$, and we want to know $T(n) = \Theta(g(n))$.

->
-> Note that every statement in a block of code has overhead, and takes time.
+Note that every statement in a block of code has overhead, and takes time.
 However, some statements "matter more" than others, as they have more meaningful contributions to the time complexity than others.

->
-> We can generalize this in the following rules:
+We can generalize this in the following rules:
-> 1. **Precedence**: We don't need to include a time function ($n, n^2, \dots$) provided there is a faster growing function in the analysis.
+1. **Precedence**: We don't need to include a time function ($n, n^2, \dots$) provided there is a faster growing function in the analysis.
-> 2. **Loops**: We don't need to include the time it takes for a loop iteration to occur, provided the loop body takes time.
+2. **Loops**: We don't need to include the time it takes for a loop iteration to occur, provided the loop body takes time.
-> 3. **Conditionals**: We don't need ot include the time it takes for a conditional to evaluate, provided the conditional body takes time.
+3. **Conditionals**: We don't need ot include the time it takes for a conditional to evaluate, provided the conditional body takes time.

-> [!Info] Auxilliary Space
-> Oftentimes, alongside time complexity analysis, it may be helpful to analyze the amount of extra space (**auxilliary space**) the algorithm uses, in terms of the input size $n$.
->
-> When calculating auxilliary space, we do not count the memory used by the input.
+See the below example.

 > [!Example] Example: Algorithm Analysis
 >